from itertools import product

 Padding mode used if output size is larger than input size.
 Defaults to 'reflect'.

-coords : Tuple[int, int], optional
+coords : Tuple[float, float], optional

-Top-left coordinates for the crop box.
+Top-left coordinates for the crop box as (row, col).

 Values must go from 0 to 1 indicating the relative position on where the

-new top-left corner can be set, taking in consideration the new size
+new top-left corner can be set, taking in consideration the new size.

 """